foundata/guidelines/oci-container-image-guide.md

   successful resolution and the maximum permitted divergence interval for pinned references; repository configuration MAY shorten but MUST NOT extend or disable these limits.
-- The pin gate MUST apply the effective freshness and divergence limits and emit a result; it MUST NOT edit files.
+- The `pins check` operation MUST apply the effective freshness and divergence limits and emit a result; it MUST NOT edit files.
+Pin proposal and application are separate, explicit operations.
-- The pin gate MUST fail when the declared `tag_intent` set and the Containerfile's actual pinned references diverge; an undeclared pin and an orphaned declaration are both policy failures.
+- The `pins check` operation MUST fail when the declared `tag_intent` set and the Containerfile's actual pinned references diverge; an undeclared pin and an orphaned declaration are both policy failures.
 - A digest change under an `immutable-version` tag MUST be reviewed by the repository owner as a supply-chain event.
-- A changed digest under a `moving-release-line` tag is a normal update proposal but becomes stale according to the effective divergence limit; Renovate proposes the update and the repository owner reviews it.
+- A changed digest under a `moving-release-line` tag is a normal update proposal but becomes stale according to the effective divergence limit; the repository owner reviews the verified proposal.
-- Renovate and repository merge controls MUST NOT auto-apply a digest change under an `immutable-version` tag; the proposal remains blocked until the required human review of the supply-chain event completes.
+- Pin-update and repository merge controls MUST NOT automatically accept a digest change under an `immutable-version` tag into a protected branch; the proposal remains blocked until the required human review of the supply-chain event completes.

 ### Updating pinned references<a id="updating-pinned-references"></a>

 **You MUST:**

-- Use reviewable automation to propose base-image digest updates; self-hosted Renovate is the sole proposal and write path for tag or digest updates, and ConClear checks declared pins but does not edit them.
+- Generate a machine-readable, non-mutating pin proposal with ConClear or a version- or digest-pinned updater that implements the same contract.
+- Record in the proposal the updater name and version or artifact digest; the repository source revision and configuration digest; the image declaration, tag intent, old digest, resolved digest and resolution time; and every exact repository path, input-file digest, old bytes and occurrence expected to change.
+- Resolve one digest for each proposed tag and use that result for every bound occurrence.
+Preserve the declared tag, registry and repository spelling; a digest refresh MUST NOT silently change image-selection intent.
+- Apply a proposal only through ConClear or an updater that first verifies the proposal against the current repository state, including its expected old bytes, input-file digests, complete path set and exact occurrence count.
+On any detected error, application MUST leave every file unchanged.
+- Keep proposal generation, application and acceptance distinct.
+Proposal generation MUST NOT edit files.
+Application MAY edit the local worktree or an updater-owned review branch but MUST NOT commit to a protected branch, merge, or publish a release.
+A repository owner reviews the complete resulting diff before acceptance.
+- Run `conclear pins check` after application and reject a result that does not exactly match the proposal.
+A proposal or application is not release evidence.
 - Rebuild, test, scan and sign after an image input changes.
 - Review an unexpected digest change under an unchanged immutable-version tag as a supply-chain event.
 - Keep supported release branches receiving relevant base-image and toolchain updates.
-- Run Renovate self-hosted from a version- or digest-pinned image or package.
+- Pin and verify any external updater used to generate or apply proposals.
 Do not grant a hosted update service write access to foundata repositories.
-- Give the update job credentials that can open pull requests but cannot merge them or push to protected branches.
+- When an updater opens branches or pull requests, give it credentials that can create only those review resources and cannot merge or push to protected branches.
+Branch and pull-request delivery MUST NOT be required for an authorized local maintainer workflow.

 **You SHOULD:**

-- Configure Renovate's Containerfile manager and `docker:pinDigests` behavior for image references.
+- Use a pinned, self-hosted updater such as Renovate for scheduled branch and pull-request delivery when the organization operates the required runner and least-privileged credentials.
+- Configure an external updater's Containerfile digest behavior and custom managers so its proposal covers every declaration and bound occurrence.
 - Group routine digest refreshes where this does not obscure a high-risk or breaking update.
 - Set a repository-specific update schedule that is shorter than the effective vulnerability remediation deadline enforced by ConClear.
-- Maintain one organization-level Renovate preset that repositories extend, so schedule, grouping and digest policy are decided once instead of per repository.
+- Maintain one organization-level updater policy that repositories extend, so schedule, grouping and digest policy are decided once instead of per repository.
-- Use Renovate custom managers to update digest pins embedded outside Containerfiles, such as pinned tool digests in scripts and deployment files.

 ## Build context<a id="build-context"></a>